SeisSCOPED/HPS-book/book/chapters/cloud/index.md

     watch nvidia-smi
 ```

 Individual CPUs can compose a **node**.
 Multiple **nodes** can compose a **cluster**.
 Clusters can be accessed locally (if you are lucky!) and most often remotely.
-There are three typical clusters: your local resource (research group), the institutional resource (e.g., Hyak at UW), the HPC center (e.g., Texas Advanced Computing Center), or the Cloud server (e.g., AWS, Azure.
-GCP).
+There are three typical clusters: your local resource (research group), the institutional resource (e.g., Hyak at UW), the HPC center (e.g., Texas Advanced Computing Center), or the Cloud service provider.
 In Cloud computing, a node is an **instance**.

 ## Cloud

 Cloud computing refers to a system of rather loosely connected nodes.
-There are many cloud providers, though 3 are on the top list: Amazon Web Services (AWS), Google Cloud Platform (GCP), Microsoft Azure Cloud (Azure).
-Each of these cloud providers offer a free python Hub access.
+There are many cloud providers, though three are on the top list: Amazon Web Services (AWS), Google Cloud Platform (GCP), Microsoft Azure Cloud (Azure).
+Each of these cloud providers offer a free Python Hub access.

 Cloud centers are distributed around the world, to enable global fast access to computing resources.
 The centers are called `regions`.

 Usually, storing data on Clouds is the most expensive of geoscience research.
 One would typically find the 1) data storage/archive, then 2) choose the cloud provider.
 For optimal I/O performance, it is recommended to choose the `region` where the data is stored for compute.

 ### Google Colab